 This is a DIY Bath Bombs recipe that doesn’t contain any citric acid.
 This means that it’s easier to find the ingredients at your local store and you don’t have to order citric acid or try to locate it online.
 You’ll be able to make a great fizz without it!

 Make Your Own Bath Bombs With No Citric Acid

-Are you a bath person?
 A bath is one of my favorite ways to wind down at the end of a stressful day and I have been purchasing bath bombs for years.

-One of the best things about making your own skin products is that you can control the ingredients that you’re using.
+One of the best things about making your own bath products is that you can control the ingredients that you’re using.
 It’s easy to use organic compounds and avoid harsh chemicals when you make DIY bath bombs with this recipe.
-This is the best recipe with no citric acid in it.

 It’s a guilty pleasure to treat yourself to a bath and the smell of the essential oils just adds to the relaxation.
 So fix up a few bath bombs, pour yourself a glass of wine and light a candle.

 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.
 This helps us fund creating great content for you!
 For more information click here ~

 DIY Bath Bomb Shopping List

 You can make these with only a few ingredients and you may already have them on hand.

 - Your Choice of Essential Oil (optional) We recommend Plant Therapy!